Dr Lorna Ryan

 She has been involved in EU social and research programmes (ESF & Framework Programmes) since 1994 in research, management and gender expert capacities.

-She gained her PhD (Sociology) from the University of Kent and LLM (International Intellectual Property Law) from Brunel University.
+She gained her PhD (Soilology) from the University of Kent and LLM (International Intellectual Property Law) from Brunel University.
+She is a registered Certified Practitioner - Data Protection (PDP).
 She is a Fellow of the Higher Education Academy, UK.

 Dr Ryan's research publications have been in the areas of research methodology and substantive areas of research include: social aspects of HIV/AIDS; gender and labour market participation; social research ethics and most recently, gender and science careers.